Skip to main content

 Storage cupboard with electric fuse box and fitted shelves.

-ORIGINAL SKULLERY/UTILITY AREA
+ORIGINAL SCULLERY/UTILITY AREA

 11' x 8'2 (3.35m x 2.49m).
 Sloping ceiling.
 2 Windows to courtyard.
 Butlers sink.
 Space for fridge/freezer and tumble-dryer.
 Space and plumbing for washing machine.
 Tiled floor.

-SMALL CELLAR SPACE
+SMALL CELLAR SPACE.

 BEDROOM 3

 12'6 x 10'2 (3.81m x 3.10m).
-Double casement window and diamond over light.
+Double casement window with secondary glazing and diamond over light.

 OUTSIDE

-COURTYARD
+COURTYARD GARDEN

 32'3 x 19' (9.83m x 5.79m).
 South facing with high brick and flint walls for privacy with doors from the utility area and bedroom corridor.
 Raised border with fig tree.
 Double doors to Friars Walk.